Highly Capable Program - Middle & High School

 Middle School Course Options:

 Students in Grades 7 - 8 may opt to participate in one or more Honors classes, in addition to accelerated Math courses (Algebra 1 and Geometry).
-Our middle school Honors classes include Honors Social Studies and Advanced English.
+Our middle school Honors classes include Honors Social Studies, Honors Science, and Advanced English.
 Because students can choose to take a few or several Honors classes, these opportunities can be individualized to meet each student's unique strengths.
 Honors courses offer students the opportunity to learn concepts at higher levels of depth and at a faster pace.

 High School Course Options: